marovski/PowerBiRepo/index.md

 <link href="./assets/css/style.scss" rel="stylesheet">
 ## Welcome to Power BI REPO

-This is a repository for sharing power bi dashboards
+This is a repository for sharing power bi dashboards about Cabo Verde

 # PowerBI REPO